![]() |

 tell her to keep it.

-“Thank you,” she smiles and bows
+“Thank you,” she says, and smiles.

-again, I think of what Pippi has just said.
+I look at Pippi, who smiles and nods.
+As our waitress walks away, and I think of what Pippi has just said.

 Do I really treat her like a child?

 Do I really not listen?
-Do I make

 In the ten years she has been away from

+home, she's become a mother and a wife and a business owner.
 In very many ways she’ll always be my little girl.

-“What are you thinking?” she asks me,
+“What are you thinking?” she asks,

 suspiciously.